modelearth/io/charts/charts.md

 B. [USEEIO-widgets repo](https://github.com/USEPA/useeio-widgets/) - Only React widgets

+<span style="background:red; padding:3px; color:#fff">NOTE:</span> The code in the useeio-widgets repo currently causes a runaway processor in the browser when used with the "localsite" repo.
+To avoid, the "localsite/build" folder contains the recent code from [Recent build 2](https://thetisiboth.github.io/useeio-widget-builds/)).

 <!--After building the widgets, you will need an API key to download the industry sector data JSON files, or you can copy the JSON files from the pre-built static copy.
 Post an issue to request a key.  -->